trizen/raku-rosettacode/programming_tasks/C/Call_a_function.md

 the candidate list is bound early, and the function itself can be bound early if the type is known.
 Perl 6 maintains a clear distinction between early-bound linguistic constructs that force Perlish semantics, and late-bound OO dispatch that puts the objects and/or classes in charge of semantics.
-(In any case, `&amp;foo`, though being a hard ref to the function named "foo", may actually be a ref to a dispatcher to a list of candidates that, when called, makes all the candidates behave as a single unit.)
+(In any case, `&foo`, though being a hard ref to the function named "foo", may actually be a ref to a dispatcher to a list of candidates that, when called, makes all the candidates behave as a single unit.)